-One 'sweep' of a the algorithm.
+One 'sweep' of a sweeper algorithm.

 Iteratate over the bond which is optimized, to the right and then back to the left to the starting point.
+If optimize=False, don't actually diagonalize the effective hamiltonian, but only update the environment.

 - optimize (bool, optional) Whether we actually optimize to find the ground state of the effective Hamiltonian.
-(If False, just update the environments). - meas\E\trunc (bool, optional) Whether to measure truncation energies.
+(If False, just update the environments). - meas\E\trunc(bool, optional) Whether to measure truncation energies.

-- max\trunc\err (float) Maximal truncation error introduced. - max\E\trunc (None | float) None if meas\E\trunc is False, else the maximal change of the energy due to the truncation.
+- max trunc err (float) Maximal truncation error introduced. - max\E\trunc (None | float) None if meas\E\trunc is False, else the maximal change of the energy due to the truncation.